ScottLogic/blog/_posts/2026-01-12-refining-the-retrospective.markdown

 - Agile
 - Team
 - Retrospective
-summary: Adapting retrospectives to spark feedback that grows people, and fosters a culture where recognition comes naturally.
+summary: By adapting retrospectives, teams can spark feedback that grows people, and nutures a culture where recognition comes naturally.
 author: dallsop
 ---